Elections with Few Voters: Candidate Control Can Be Easy: Deferred Proofs for the

 If there is a vertex cover for $G$ of size $h$, then deleting the corresponding $h$ vertices ensures that $p$ is a winner.
 To see why this is the case, note that after deleting vertices corresponding to a vertex cover the score of $p$ does not change, but the score of each edge candidate decreases by at least one.
-The scores of other candidates cannot increase, so $p$ is a winner.
+The scores of other candidates do not increase, so $p$ is a winner.

-On the other hand, assume that it is possible to ensure that $p$ is a winner by deleting at most $h$ candidates.
+For the reverse direction, assume that it is possible to ensure that $p$ is a winner by deleting at most $h$ candidates.
 Deleting candidates cannot increase $p$'s score, so it must be the case that each edge candidate loses at least one point.

-Observe that deleting candidates other the vertex candidates will not make the edge candidates lose more than one point than $p$.
-The only possibility of deleting a candidate such that an edge candidate~$e$ loses a point but $p$ does not is by deleting one of the vertex candidates, $v'(e)$ or $v''(e)$.
-Thus, if it is possible to ensure that $p$ is a winner, we must delete vertices that correspond to a vertex cover. \end{proof}
+Observe that deleting candidates other than the vertex candidates will not make the edge candidates lose more than one point than $p$.
+The only possibility of deleting a candidate such that an edge candidate~$e$ loses a point but $p$ does not is by deleting one of the vertex candidates $v'(e)$ or $v''(e)$.
+Thus, if it is possible to ensure that $p$ is a winner, then we must delete vertices that correspond to a vertex cover. \end{proof}